Flood information

 Flooding Impacts & Recovery Statement

-The Lismore Flooding Impacts & Recovery Statement evaluates the effects of the February and March 2022 floods on the local economy and identifies the recovery needs of Lismore's communities.
+The Lismore Flooding Impacts & Recovery Statement evaluates the effects of the February and March 2022 natural disaster on the local economy and identifies the recovery needs of Lismore's communities.

 Please note that this report was developed early in the recovery process and some considerations may be preliminary or unresolved.